Renegade Dragon Productions

 What about Games?

-Games are a different beast rather than the other forms of media.
+Games are a different beast compared to the other forms of media.
 In a game, you are pretty much in control of the character, so there is very little character development.
 (Not to say you don’t have character) Games get voted on just like every other medium, however certain games cannot qualify.
 Games that the main avatar starts out as a bad guy (assassin or such) will not qualify.
-We will take MMOs on a game by game .
+We will take MMOs on a game by game basis.
 Some MMOs may only have heroes or super heroes as characters, others may have both heroes and villains.
 The hashers will decide which games will qualify.

 HOW DO THE CATEGORIES GET VOTED ON?